-The Tabulator was invented by IBM's founder, Herman Hollerith (Columbia University EM 1879 PhD 1890), for the 1890 US Census, and was an essential part of the computing and business scene for nearly a century.
+The Tabulator was invented by Herman Hollerith (Columbia University EM 1879 PhD 1890), for the 1890 US Census, and was an essential part of the computing and business scene for nearly a century.
 Its basic function is to count and/or add from punched cards and then produce results or reports on dials (early models) or visible counters, or print them on paper, and/or send them to a separate card punch or other device so they can be used in subsequent calculations.

 In a typical application a deck of punched cards is read, in which each card contains a series of numeric and/or (later models) alphabetic fields.
 The machine counts the cards and accumulates totals for each of the desired numeric fields, optionally printing selected fields from each card.
 When the card deck is finished (or upon some other event), counts and totals are printed and reset.

 At first, each tabulator was custom-built for a specific purpose (census, freight auditing, etc).
-Beginning with the 1906 model, the operations for a particular job could be specified on a built-in wiring panel, such as the one shown on the Type III model under the "HOLLERITH" logo, in which card columns or fields were connected by pluggable cables (as on a telephone switchboard) to printer columns and/or counters, and so on, as opposed the hardwired connections of earlier models.
-As you can see in the Type III photo above, these tabulators had a fixed wiring panel, requiring the machine itself to be rewired for every new job, keeping it idle for extended periods.
+Beginning with the 1906 Type 1 model, the operations for a particular job could be specified on a built-in wiring panel, such as the one shown on the Type III model under the "HOLLERITH" logo, in which card columns or fields were connected by pluggable cables (as on a telephone switchboard) to printer columns and/or counters, as opposed the hardwired connections of earlier models.
+As you can see in the photo, the Type III had a fixed wiring panel, requiring the machine itself to be rewired for every new job, keeping it idle for extended periods.
 The Type 3-S and later machines allowed for "offline" wiring of removable plugboards and therefore the accumulation of a "library" of prewired plugboard programs for quick switching from one job to another (CLICK HERE to see an example).

 Tabulators could handle positive and (after the mid-1920s) negative numbers, and later ones also alphabetic and special characters, but they could not multiply or divide.
 In the 1920s and 30s, before other automatic machines capable of multiplication or division were available, tabulators (in combination with card sorters) were turned to scientific applications through such techniques as progressive digiting, devised by Charles Babbage a century earlier, in which tables of squares, cubes, reciprocals, logarithms, and so forth could be produced through a series of additions, and then used to perform complex calculations.
 The punched-card machine methods for this were pioneered by L.J.
 Comrie and Wallace Eckert, and from these humble early efforts arose modern computing.